 Early History of the Loxley family

-Another 181 words (13 lines of text) covering the years 118 and 1180 are included under the topic Early Loxley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Loxley research.
+Another 91 words (6 lines of text) covering the years 118 and 1180 are included under the topic Early Loxley History in all our PDF Extended History products and printed products wherever possible.

 Loxley Spelling Variations